tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 <hr>

-## IX.
-Videos of JS & DOM Review demo
+## X. Videos of JS & DOM Review demo

 We aren't always going to have video links, but here they are in case we run out of time today: